-Due to confidentiality laws, the Counseling Center cannot confirm or deny that the referred student has met with us unless the student has given us a release of information.
+Due to confidentiality laws, Mental Health and Wellness Services cannot confirm or deny that the referred student has met with us unless the student has given us a release of information.
 Therefore, it is best for the faculty or staff member to follow-up with the student.

 Consult.
-You may call the Counseling Center at 203.596.4585 for a consultation about the student.
+You may call Mental Health and Wellness Services at 203.596.4585 for a consultation about the student.
 We will be glad to talk with you about your hunches, worries, and concerns.
-The Counseling Center, of course, accepts referrals of distressed students, but the student needs to be willing to attend counseling.
+Mental Health and Wellness Services, of course, accepts referrals of distressed students, but the student needs to be willing to attend counseling.

 You may call the Dean of Students at 203.596.8527 or the Crisis Cell at 203.228.8706 (in a crisis situation) to let her know of your concern.
 This office is often in the best position to gather information from a number of different sources and alert appropriate University personnel.
 The Dean of Students can also initiate a psychological evaluation, if there is sufficient concern.

 If you have immediate concerns about a student’s safety, stay with the student and notify the Dean of Students Office (203.596.8527 or 203.228.8706), Mental Health and Wellness Services (203.596.4585), and/or Campus Safety (203.596.4501) immediately.
 These offices will then implement the College’s suicide prevention policy.
 An immediate evaluation by mental health professionals will be arranged.